Christopher Jones, MD

-The purpose of the surgery is to create more space for the tendons to move by removing the inflammed bursa and the bone spur from the undersurface of the acromium.
+The purpose of the surgery is to create more space for the tendons to move by removing the inflamed bursa and the bone spur from the undersurface of the acromion.
 During the surgery, I also carefully inspect the shoulder joint, along with the ligaments and tendons for any damage.
 Any damage that is found is also repaired at the time of your surgery.
-The orthopaedic literature shows that 85-90% of patients will have substantial relief of their symptoms following this procedure.
+The orthopedic literature shows that 85-90% of patients will have substantial relief of their symptoms following this procedure.

-Depending on how much other damage is encountered in your shoulder, the surgery will take between one and two hours.
+Depending on how much another damage is encountered in your shoulder, the surgery will take between one and two hours.

 How long will I stay in the hospital?

 This type of surgery is successful about 85-90% of the time.
 No operation is 100% successful in every patient, but the procedures we perform are reliable and will help restore your shoulder’s function.
 The operation is most successful at relieving pain.
 It is more difficult to return to vigorous overhead use of the arm in work and/or sports.
-The success of your operation depends on many factors including: amount of damage, compliance with post-operative rehabilitation, how strenuous the activities are that you wish to participate.
+The success of your operation depends on many factors including the amount of damage, compliance with post-operative rehabilitation, how strenuous the activities are that you wish to participate in.

 What are the potential complications of surgery?